ProcessMaker/processmaker/README.md

 All PRs for PM4 and it's packages should be accompanied by a test.
 Ideally both a PHPUnit test and a Cypress end-to-end test, but should have at least one.

+### Running tests in PRs
+When ever you open or update a PR, an instance is created and the entire tests suite is run with all packages installed.

+If your PR requires branches in other packges or core, you can specify the branch anywhere in the PR body with this form:

+`ci:< package name >:< branch name>`

+For example, if you open a PR in core that requires a bugfix branch in connector-send-email, put this in your core PR body text:

+`ci:connector-send-email:bugfix/FOUR-5059`

+This works in package PRs as well.
+To specify a branch in core, use:

+`ci:processmaker:my-branch-in-core`

+A full QA environment will be built with the branches you specify and a link will be posted in the PR comments when it's ready.

+Note that this currently takes 10 to 30 minutes before the instance is ready.

+The instance will stay active until the PR is merged or 1 week has passed, which ever happens first.

 ### PHPUnit Tests
 We use PHPUnit for both integration and unit testing.
 Most of our PHPUnit tests are integration tests that use the framework and database.